Kevin-lkw/plp/README.md

 5、Run `python train_plp.py` to start training.

 The training logs including inferenced images and loss curves should be in `./image_log` and `./lightning_logs`.
+# Quantitative Evaluation
+See [quantitative_evaluation/README.md](quantitative_evaluation/README.md) for more details.

 # TODO